some of my favourite self-motivated projects

-a series of small apps that accommodate a very simple machine learning library i made from scratch in lua for an extended project qualification while doing a-levels - the focus was on how they work primitively, and was closer to a mathematical research project than a compsci project.
+A series of small apps that accommodate a very simple machine learning library i made from scratch in lua for an extended project qualification while doing a-levels - the focus was on how they work primitively, and was closer to a mathematical field research project than a programming project.

 these included the library itself, a visualiser made in love2d, a bunch of apps for translating images into unitary vectors, and a few dataset fetchers (just downloaded a ton of poetry from websites)